stephenbarraza/1_Start_Here-Welcome_and_Glad_You_Made_it/README.md

 If you're here, you're interested in some part of me.
 So, off the bat, I offer you a welcome!
 Come on in and check out what interests you.

+Github is a type of software version control.
+However, until I have others with whom to interact and share programs (and then have the need to control versions of software), for the time being I will use github as a series of personal repositiories .
 Each repository that I present in my profile will showcase something I have worked on or am currently working on.
 Each one will contain a README.md doc (like this one) describing what you will find in repository along with a "Why Did this Interest Me and What was I Hoping to Get Out of It?" section.
 Finally, every other README.md doc (except for this one) will also contain various documents that I have created or in which I've participated.

 ## Why Did this Interest Me and What was I Hoping to Get Out of It?